loicdtx/bfastApp/README.md

 runGitHub(repo = 'bfastApp', username = 'dutri001')
 ```

-Point to the turaZoo.rds file, we have saved in an earlier step, and you're ready to explore your time-series objects.
+Point to the turaZoo.rds file that you have saved in an earlier step, and you're ready to explore your time-series objects.

 ![app](figs/app.png)